jarcoal/httpmock/README.md

 Easy mocking of http responses from external resources.

-**Update December 2016 **Due to this library not receiving updates for more than a year, a new V1 branch has been created that is now the default and has the latest changes.
+**Update December 2016** Due to this library not receiving updates for more than a year, a new V1 branch has been created that is now the most current branch with the latest changes.
 The new changes are not compatible with older Go versions (1.5 and below) so the branch was created to prevent breaking projects out in the wild :-)